Optimal recovery by maximum and integrated conditional likelihood in the general Stochastic Block Model: Weak and strong consistency

+We next present the strong consistency result for the estimators $\hz^\textsc{ml}$ and $\hz^\textsc{icl}$ for $\rho_n \geq \log n/n$.
+When $\rho_n \gg \log n/n$, any pair $(\pi, S)$ satisfies the conditions for strong consistency.
+However, in the critical case $\rho_n = \log n/n$, there is a precise phase transition threshold, depending on $(\pi, S)$, such that strong consistency of $\hz^\textsc{ml}$ holds whenever this threshold is exceeded. \citet{abbe-colin2015} studies the exact recovery threshold in a general SBM with $k$ communities and known parameters.
+In this work, the authors defined the community profile associated with community $b$ by the vector $\theta_b$ with $\theta_{ba} = \pi_aS_{ab}$, for all $a,b\in [k]$.
+Based on this definition, the authors prove that the accuracy of identifying the underlying communities increases as the separation between community profiles grows.
+To quantity the degree of separation of the community profiles they proposed the following function

+For a fixed value of \(t\), this function defines an \(f\)-divergence with \(f(x) = 1 - t + tx - x^t\).
+Since it generalizes both the Hellinger divergence (recovered when \(t = 1/2\)) and the Chernoff divergence, the authors refer to it as the \textit{Chernoff-Hellinger (CH) divergence} (see Section 2.3 in \citet{abbe-colin2015} for further discussion).
+The results for the strong consistency of the estimators $\hz^\textsc{ml}$ and $\hz^\textsc{icl}$, given in Theorems \ref{teorema-chave} and \ref{teorema-chave-icl}, respectively, are associated with the CH divergence through the constant.

+\citet{abbe-colin2015} proved that exact recovery is information-theoretically solvable if and only if $C(\pi, S)>1$ when $\rho_n=\log n/n$.
+At the threshold, $C(\pi, S)=1$, exact recovery is solvable if and only if $S$ has no two equal columns and all its entries are non-zero

-For the maximum likelihood estimator $\hz^\textsc{ml}$ when $\rho_n=\log n/n$ we obtain the optimal condition $C(\pi,S)\geq1$, showing that we can have also strong consistency at the the phase transition threshold $C(\pi,S)=1$.
-This generalizes the results of \citet{abbe-colin2015} and \citet{mossel2016}.
-In the case of the integrated conditional likelihood estimator, we obtain a slightly stronger condition depending on $k$, namely $C(\pi,S)\geq 1 + k^2$.
-It remains an open question if this condition can be relaxed for $\hz^\textsc{icl}$.
+For the maximum likelihood estimator $\hz^\textsc{ml}$, when $\rho_n = \log n / n$, we have shown that strong consistency is achieved under the $C(\pi,S) > 1$.
+This generalizes the results of \citet{abbe-colin2015} and \citet{mossel2016} to the setting of classical maximum likelihood estimators in statistics.